shivaramakrishnamarepalli/spreadSheet/README.md

 Parsing formula entered by user eg: '=E1+D2*C3' , the resulting expression will look something like '23+56*9'

 current works : (shiva)

+--resizing the column

+--will like to work on displaying the formula bar better --giving an area near the formula to enter and choose a grid by typing its id

-fixed the first row and column to the grid-container -neat finish(rough scroll after click)
+--neat finish(rough scroll after click)
+                                            --- will always try to solve this not getting any solution currently

 mistakes to be rectified -